Mulyono91/Yanto-Userbot/README.md

-# Bdrl-Userbot Telegram
+# Mulyono-Userbot Telegram

-Bdrl-Userbot is an telegram userbot running with Python3 and using Pyrogram Library.
+Mulyono-Userbot is an telegram userbot running with Python3 and using Pyrogram Library.

 This repository created to helping you in telegram like managing a group or just for fun.